 Are there clubs in La Linea?

-There are a few late-night bars and small clubs.
-For a bigger club scene, locals head to Algeciras or the Costa del Sol.
-In summer, beach chiringuitos with DJs effectively serve as outdoor clubs.
+There are late-night bars and smaller clubs in the centre.
+For a larger club scene, Algeciras is about 20 minutes by car.
+In summer, beach chiringuitos with DJs serve as the main outdoor late-night option in the area.

 Can I walk from Gibraltar to La Linea for a night out?